Aki78/ReaktorTrain/readme.md

     The app might not work on some browsers since it wasn't tested on every browser.
 (Especially on mobile phones) If you don't see any information, the server might be down.
     If the data is not updating every 2 seconds, the timer might have stopped.
+    If you use https instead of http, it might not work.

 Check out the app at [http://aki78.pythonanywhere.com/bird](http://aki78.pythonanywhere.com/bird).